-However, the most critical thing for any parent of a pregnant teen to know, is that it’s not their fault.
+However, the most critical thing for any parent of a pregnant teen to know is that it’s not your fault.
 You did not cause this pregnancy, and you should not blame yourself.

 Try to be proactive in monitoring your thoughts and stop yourself from thinking negatively about your parenting.
 Take time for yourself to process and to prepare for the road ahead.